Mrs M Whittle – Teacher in charge of Art & Design

 Fully operational kiln room for ceramic firing.

-All work is marked according to National Curriculum guidelines and is awarded a level (from1-9) at the end of each project or unit of work.
-Homework contributes to each level and is marked weekly.
+All work is marked according to National Curriculum guidelines and is awarded a grade (from 1-9) at the end of each project or unit of work.
+Homework contributes to each grade and is marked weekly.

 Pupils will be given a target level based on their baseline assessment completed in their first lesson.

-Portraits – exploring the work of Guiseppe Arcimboldo
+Portraits – exploring the work of Giuseppe Arcimboldo

 The pupils have produced a stained glass window for the school.